digitallawyer/openlegaldictionary/_definitions/white.md

 ---
 title: White
 permalink: "/definitions/white.html"
-body: A Mongolian ls not a “whlte person," within the meaning of the term aa used in the naturalization laws of the Unlted States; the term applies only to persons of the Caucasian race, ln re Ah Tup, 6 Sawy 155, Fed.
+body: A Mongolian is not a “whlte person," within the meaning of the term aa used in the naturalization laws of the Unlted States; the term applies only to persons of the Caucasian race, in re Ah Tup, 6 Sawy 155, Fed.
 Cas.
 No. 104
 published_at: '2018-07-07'
 layout: post
 ---